PrivacyStreams/PrivacyStreams.github.io/index.md

 - Making it easy for privacy analysis, thus users can see how their personal data is processed;
 - Offering many privacy-related functions (`hash`, `blur`, etc.) for developers to integrate privacy-friendly features in their apps.

-For example, with PrivacyStreams, a sleep monitor can access and process personal data with few lines of code.
+For example, with PrivacyStreams, a sleep monitor can access and process personal data with few lines of code:
 <pre>
-<code>// Record audio periodically and callback if loudness changes.
+<code>// Record a 10-second audio periodically with a 2-minute interval between each two records.
-uqi.getData(Audio.recordPeriodic(.., ..), Purpose.HEALTH(..))
-   .setField("loudness", calcLoudness(Audio.AUDIO_URI))
-   .onChange("loudness", callback)</code>
+uqi.getData(Audio.recordPeriodic(10*1000, 2*60*1000), Purpose.HEALTH("monitoring sleep"))
+   .setField("loudness", calcLoudness(Audio.AUDIO_URI))  // Set a field "loudness" for each record as the audio loudness .onChange("loudness", callback)                       // Callback with loudness value when "loudness" changes</code>
 </pre>

 Due to the simplicity, apps developed with PrivacyStreams can be easily analyzed and verified to reduce privacy concerns from users.